Sangeet Paul Choudary: Writing and thought leadership

 Choudary is the author of several best-selling books, including Platform Revolution: How Networked Markets Are Transforming the Economy and How to Make Them Work for You.
 Platform Revolution was ranked a top 10 international best-seller by 800CEOREAD and a must-read business book for 2016 by Forbes.
 In 2015, Choudary wrote the book Platform Scale: How an emerging business model helps startups build large empires with minimum investment.

-In 2021, Choudary's new release Platform Scale for a Post-Pandemic World was featured as one of Penguin RandomHouse's top seven books for the year, alongside books by Bill Gates, Kazuo Ishiguro, and Haruki Murakami.
+In 2021, Choudary's new release Platform Scale for a Post-Pandemic World was featured as one of Penguin RandomHouse India's top seven books for the year, alongside books by Bill Gates, Kazuo Ishiguro, and Haruki Murakami.

+In 2025, Choudary published Reshuffle, explaining how AI transforms the future of work and competition in the knowledge economy.
+Inc Magazine hailed Reshuffle as a book that "will change how you think about AI" while the Financial Times referred to Choudary's frameworks as "a useful way to see the bigger picture."

 Choudary co-authored the article "Pipelines, Platforms, and the New Rules of Strategy" in the April 2016 edition of the Harvard Business Review.
 This article was subsequently selected as one of the top 10 management ideas for the year 2017.
 In 2019, it was included in the HBR Top 10 Reads on Business Model Innovation.
 In 2020, it was selected as one of the top 10 articles on strategy ever published in the Harvard Business Review.

 Choudary's writing has been published in the Harvard Business Review, the MIT Sloan Management Review, the MIT Technology Review, the Rotman Management Magazine, the European Business Review, and INSEAD Knowledge.

 Academia and research

+Choudary is a Senior Fellow in Competition Policy at the Tusher Strategic Initiative on Technology Leadership at the University of California, Berkeley.
+Choudary is also appointed as a Non-Resident Scholar at Dartmouth College, for his research on programmable energy ecosystems.

-Choudary is an Entrepreneur-in-Residence at the INSEAD Business School and the co-chair of the MIT Platform Strategy Summit at the MIT Media Lab.
+Choudary has previously served as an Entrepreneur-in-Residence at the INSEAD Business School and the co-chair of the MIT Platform Strategy Summit at the MIT Media Lab.
 He was formerly a research fellow at the Centre for Global Enterprise, a New York – based think tank.
 In 2017, Choudary was also selected as one of the 50 thinkers included in the compilation Dear CEO by Thinkers50.

 Choudary has also served as a technology policy researcher at the Brookings Institution and the International Labor Organization.
 Choudary has been a sought after expert for research outlets including the International Labor Organization, the MIT Technology Review, the World Economic Forum, the Economist, McKinsey & Company, and the European Parliament.